Down Sectors Saw Buying - Cramer's Mad Money (7/13/17)

 The company came out with their Phase 3 results and achieved all their goals and yet the stock went down as the market had anticipated the results.
 One out of eight analyst was bearish on the stock as their report said that rivals' drugs work better, on average, based on clinical data, and they can release the treatments sooner than Alder.

 However, buying a stock is about the future.
 Cramer thinks that Alder is a buy at these levels although speculative.
 "Migraines are a huge category.
 I think there's definitely a place for their drug.
 Even the bears think it could do $300M in annual peak sales, and this is now just a $600M company.
 Plus, at these levels, I think that Alder could be a terrific takeover target if the drug works better.
-I know this stock has burned people on the way down, but it's got a viable drug and we care about where a stock's going on this show, not where it's been.
+I know this stock has burned people on the way down, but it's got a viable drug and we care about where a stock is going on this show, not where it's been.
 In my view, Alder's been de-risked down here, and I think it's worth speculating on," concluded Cramer.

 Viewer calls taken by Cramer

 Seagate Technology (NASDAQ:STX): Cramer doesn't trust the stock as the margins could be declining.
-Broadcom (NASDAQ:AVGO) is the stock to buy for the long-term.
+Broadcom (NASDAQ:AVGO) is the stock to buy for the long term.

 CenturyLink (NYSE:CTL): Cramer has disliked the stock for a long time and the high yield is a red flag.

-Gilead Sciences (NASDAQ:GILD): It has not growth but it's too low to sell.
+Gilead Sciences (NASDAQ:GILD): It has no growth but it's too low to sell.

 Avangrid (NYSE:AGR): Cramer needs to look deeper to opine on it.